Day 1 - Sunday, September 05: Flight from Toronto to London

-Evening departure on British Airways direct service to London, Heathrow.
+Evening departure on British Airways direct service (or similar) to London, Heathrow.
 Full inflight services provided. (**See note above regarding airfares).

 Arrive at London Heathrow where we will meet and take you to Brighton.
 We start our visit in the city beside the seaside with a glass of award winning Nvetimer Cuvee in the British Airways i360, a 450-foot, futuristic glass pod with fantastic, 360 degree views of the city.
 We continue our orientation with a guided tour through the famous Lanes which will conclude with a special tour of the Royal Pavilion, the lavish, seaside palace of King George IV and one of the most dazzlingly beautiful buildings in England.
-With an early supper, there’s the chance for an early night.
-Overnight at The Old Ship Hotel, Brighton or similar for the next 3 nights. https://www.thecairncollection.co.uk/hotels/brighton/the-old-ship/
+Following the tour we make our way to the hotel and our home for the next three nights, Jurys Inn Waterfront.

-Departure from Brighton to London, with a visit to the double moated Hever Castle, once the childhood home of Anne Boleyn, second wife of Henry VIII and Mother of Elizabeth I and of William Waldorf Astor, who used his fortune to restore and extend the Castle in the early 20th century.
-Once checked into your London hotel, The Queens Park Hotel or similar https://www.queensparkhotel.com/ the balance of the day is at leisure.
-Each evening is free, but your tour leaders will be sending a list of activities before your departure that you may wish to consider doing during your stay.
+Departure after breakfast for London.
+Enroute we will stop to visit the double moated Hever Castle, once the childhood home of Anne Boleyn, second wife of Henry VIII and Mother of Elizabeth I, and of William Waldorf Astor, who used his fortune to restore and extend the Castle in the early 20th century.
+Once checked into your London hotel, The Rembrandt.
+This evening is free, but your tour leaders will be sending a list of activities before your departure that you may wish to consider doing during your stay.

 This morning’s highlight is undoubtedly Portobello Road, the world’s largest antiques market with over 1,000 dealers selling every kind of antique and collectible.
-It opens at 9 am so get there early to avoid the worst of the midday crowds.
+It opens at 9 am so we will get there early to avoid the worst of the midday crowds.
 At lunchtime, you might want to head to Harrods and then explore the boutiques on Sloane Street and the Kings Road.
 Alternatively, this would be a good day for your own independent sightseeing.
 Steve will be sending a list of the Premiership football matches for anyone interested in attending a live match.

 After breakfast, we will take you to the colourful Columbia Flower Market where you’ll thoroughly enjoy a visit to Angela Flowers Perfumery, a cult shop that attracts visitors from all over the world and where they are passionate about artisan perfumery.
 Then join thousands of Londoners in the bustling Spitalfields and Petticoat Lane Markets.
 While in the area we’ll include a visit to the fascinating Dennis Severs House, a time capsule that gives an intimate portrait of the lives of a family of Huguenot silk-weavers from 1724 to the dawn of the 20th Century.
 Absolutely NO talking is allowed.

-Our last full day in London so we have left it free for individual activities, perhaps a cooking school or a day to High Clare Castle (Downton Abbey), or a trip out to Silverstone raceway.
+Our last full day in London so we have left it free for individual activities, perhaps a cooking school, brewery tour, an excursion to High Clare Castle (Downton Abbey), or a trip out to Silverstone raceway.
 This evening we will have a farewell dinner at one of London’s fine restaurants.